 If you have a mobility scooter that can be driven on the roads, you’ll need to know what laws and regulations apply to you in order to keep you and those around you safe.

-The rules for mobility scooters on the road are the same for motorists; however, there are some cautionary rules which apply specifically to mobility scooter (or invalid carriage) users.
-So you should begin by familiarising yourself with the most pertinent rules which apply.
+In general, the rules for mobility scooters on the road are the same for motorists.
+However, there are some cautionary rules which apply specifically to mobility scooter (or invalid carriage) users.
+So you should begin by familiarizing yourself with the most important rules.

-Take good care when travelling on the road; remember that your vehicle is travelling far slower than most of the traffic and that you might not be visible to other motorists.
+Remember that your vehicle is travelling far slower than most of the traffic around you.
+In other words, you might not be visible to other motorists.
 Be sure to wear something highly visible (and reflective) when travelling in your mobility scooter.
 You should always wear a visibility jacket and ensure your scooter has the appropriate lighting if travelling when there is low visibility.

-Class III vehicles (three-wheeled vehicles) have to travel in the direction of the traffic.
+Class III vehicles (three-wheeled vehicles) always have to travel in the direction of the traffic when on the road.
 Class II (powered wheelchair) drivers should always use the pavement when available and if there’s no pavement they should use extreme caution on the road.